 5. Keep matters in perspective.

 Despite your best efforts to make other plans, you may still feel like you are missing out on the festivities or find yourself thinking about alcohol, which can lead to feelings of anger, frustration, and sadness.
 No matter how many complex thoughts or emotions the holiday can bring up, keep in mind that St. Patrick’s Day is only one day out of the year and there will be brighter times ahead.
-Be kind to yourself.
 You have made it this far in your recovery, and you have all of the power to keep this positive momentum going.